antoniogarrote/rdfstore-js/README.md

 - Parallel execution where WebWorkers are available
 - Persistent storage using HTML5 LocalStorage

+## Documentation

+Documentation for the store can be found [here](http://antoniogarrote.github.com/rdfstore-js/doc/index.html).

 ## SPARQL support

 rdfstore-js supports at the moment SPARQL 1.0 and most of SPARQL 1.1/Update.